What Is Biometric Authentication? A Complete Overview

 There are quite a few types of identifying a user by way of his own body.
-Below are the most popular biometric technologies that have made their way into user’s hands.
+Below are the most popular biometric technologies that have made their way into users’ hands.

-There are three types of fingerprint scanners: optical, capacitive and ultrasound.
+There are three types of fingerprint scanners: optical, capacitive, and ultrasound.

 - An optical scanner takes a photo of the finger, identifies the print pattern, and then compiles it into an identification code.

 - A capacitive scanner works by measuring electrical signals sent from the finger to the scanner.
 Print ridges directly touch the scanner, sending electrical current, while the valleys between print ridges create air gaps.
 A capacitive scanner basically maps out these contact points and air gaps, resulting in an absolutely unique pattern.
-These are ones used in smartphones and laptops.
+These are the ones used in smartphones and laptops.

 - Ultrasonic scanners will make their appearance in the newest generation of smartphones.
 Basically, these will emit ultrasounds that will reflect back into the scanner.
 Similar to a capacitive one, it forms a map of the finger unique to the individual.

 Security researchers consider the eye as one of the most reliable body parts for biometric authentication since the retina and iris remain almost completely unchanged during a person’s lifetime.
 A retinal scan will illuminate the complex blood vessels in a person’s eye using infrared light, making them more visible than the surrounding tissue.
 Just like fingerprints, no two persons will ever have the same retinal pattern.

 Iris scanners rely on high-quality photos or videos of one or both irises of a person.
 Irises too are unique to the individual.
 However, iris scanners have proven to be easy to trick simply by using a high-quality photograph of the subject’s eyes or face.
 When it comes to biometrics, the iris has several major advantages compared to a fingerprint:

 - You don’t spread the information around every time you touch something.

 - The iris stays virtually unchanged throughout a person’s life.
-A fingerprint, on the other hand, can be dirtied, scarred or eroded.
+A fingerprint, on the other hand, can be dirtied, scarred, or eroded.